DAGWorks-Inc/hamilton/developer_setup.md

 2. Setup API tokens and add them to your ~/.pypirc.
 3. Run `python3 -m pip install --upgrade build`.
 4. Run `python3 -m pip install --upgrade twine`
+5. Run `python3 -m build` to build Hamilton.
+It should create things in dist/*.
-5. Push to test pypi - `python3 -m twine upload --repository testpypi dist/*`.
+6. Push to test pypi - `python3 -m twine upload --repository testpypi dist/*`.

    Note: you cannot push the same version twice to test or real pypi.
 So it's useful to append `-rcX` to the version.
    Once you're happy, you can remove that; just remember to not check that in.